Baeomyces

-Baeomyces is a genus of lichenized fungi in the family Baeomycetaceae.
-Members of Baeomyces are commonly called cap lichens.
+Baeomyces is a genus of lichen-forming fungi in the family Baeomycetaceae.
+Members of Baeomyces are commonly called beret lichens.
+These lichens are radily recognised by their distinctive "matchstick" appearance, with small brown fruiting bodies held up on short stalks above a crusty base.
+They typically grow in disturbed habitats such as roadsides, bare soil, and mining sites, where they act as pioneer colonisers of acidic ground.

+Taxonomy

 The genus was circumscribed by German mycologist Christiaan Hendrik Persoon in 1794.
 Although Persoon did not designate a type species in his original description of the genus, Frederick Clements and Cornelius Lott Shear assigned Baeomyces byssoides as the type in 1931.